Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Introduction

 Since its proposal in 1994, the development of Shor's Algorithm \cite{shor1997} for factoring numbers in polynomial time has drawn intense interest in quantum computing, and recent technological leaps have quelled many of the doubts around its practical feasibility.
 While many challenges must be overcome before fault-tolerant quantum computing becomes remotely possible, the full range of cases where quantum advantage might be achieved remains largely speculative.

 Presently, problem-solving techniques in quantum computing on Noisy Intermediate-Scale Quantum (NISQ) devices are generally considered within the context of a computational basis of qubits acted upon by quantum logic circuits \cite{Preskill2018quantumcomputingin}.
-In this paradigm, one generally maps a space of possible solutions to bit strings, and uses unitary operations (abstracted as quantum logic circuits) to operate on them.
+In this paradigm, one conventionally maps a space of possible solutions to bit strings, and uses unitary operations (abstracted as quantum logic circuits) to operate on them.
 The mapping itself may be in some sense arbitrary, but practically must be designed to utilize machine-efficient unitaries.

-However, just as the problem-solving paradigms used in classical computing historically advanced beyond binary representations as resources became more plentiful and reliable, the potential roles of quantum and/or quantum-classical hybrid data structures remain largely unknown.
-While this larger question extends beyond the scope of this work, we conduct these calculations in part as progenitorial steps towards the potential realization of such a numerical quantum-computational paradigm.
-For more immediate purposes, we also seek to elucidate practical, near-term limitations of current quantum devices, explore the effectiveness of a class of approximate circuits, and garner insight on what degree of that approximation is optimal for a given regime of machine performance.
+However, just as the problem-solving paradigms used in classical computing historically advanced beyond binary representations as resources became more plentiful and robust, the potential roles of quantum and/or quantum-classical hybrid data structures remain largely unknown.
+What will higher-level programming with fault-tolerant quantum computers look like?
+What forms of abstraction will be used?
+While these larger questions extend beyond the scope of this work, we conduct these calculations in part as progenitorial steps towards the potential realization of such a numerical quantum-computational paradigm, and to garner insight on the performance challenges that must be overcome before such a paradigm can be realistically explored.
+For more immediate purposes, we seek to elucidate practical, near-term limitations of current quantum devices, gauge the effectiveness of a class of approximate circuits quantitatively, and garner insight on what degree of this approximation is optimal for contemporary regimes of machine performance.

 Specifically, we consider quantum arithmetic performed with the Quantum Fourier Transform (QFT) and approximate QFT (AQFT).
-The QFT, a phase-estimation algorithm, is the source of speed-up in Shor's algorithm, and provides several benefits for enabling quantum arithmetic.
-The approximate QFT improves the algorithm's performance and fidelity on noisy machines by removing gates whose impact on fidelity is less than the noise their inclusion imposes.
+Quantum arithmetic circuits are the fundamental building blocks of numerous quantum algorithms, and have consequently attracted significant attention.
+The QFT - a phase-estimation algorithm - is the source of speed-up in Shor's algorithm, and provides several benefits for enabling quantum arithmetic.
+The approximate QFT improves the algorithm's performance and fidelity on noisy machines by removing gates whose impact on fidelity is less than that of the noise their inclusion imposes.
 Beyond quantum arithmetic's role in Shor's algorithm, its unique advantage of allowing many operations in parallel presents potential opportunities for a host of problems in data processing, machine learning, and more \cite{kopczyk2018quantum}.